Chiff/Minimal-Rom-U8650/README.md

 New - Settings.apk
 (but I will work on it more)
 New - Apps for v0.3.1 - https://mega.co.nz/#!XgwXDACD!sxuC2mYoPkmH_G0pqeSA4MHtlH5E_PiQgxF1wYvpC7Q
-(those apps are for status bar bug, ability to crack TitnaiumBackup, etc)
-This version might be stable.
-now, there is just bug with statusbar
+(those apps are for status bar bug,ability to crack TitnaiumBackup, etc) This version might be stable. now, there is just bug with statusbar